 2. Mobile page upload time takes too long

 With more than half of all website traffic coming from mobile devices, how long a mobile page takes to upload is of utmost importance.
 And do you know the limit to wait for a mobile page upload?

 It’s about three seconds.
 According to research, about 53% of visitors leave a page that takes longer than three seconds to load, so make sure that your mobile pages are in order.

 3. Social media links

-The two most general mistakes with social media are that companies either forget to link to their social media sites completely, or the links are too high up on the website.
+The two most general mistakes with social media are that companies either forget to link to their social media sites completely, or the links are too high up on the actual website.
 Social media icons on the top of your page are a distraction and encourage visitors to leave your site just when they’ve landed.
-Add social media icons anywhere else but at the top header of your website.
+Social media icons are extremely important, but please add them anywhere else that on the top header of your website.

 Many blog writers and website content creators tend to forget that once they find the perfect image for their page or blog, the image still needs formatting to fit your specific needs.
 So, here’s a couple of things to remember once an image is downloaded:

 - Decrease the file size since stock photos tend to be on the larger side, and large files tend to negatively affect the loading speed of your page